 - First heart transplant in the Gulf South region performed in 1970

-Ranked by U.S. News and World Report as one of the 50 best hospitals in America for Heart and Heart Surgery
+Ranked by U.S. News and World Report for Cardiology and Heart Surgery

-- Over 800 patients have undergone heart transplant at Ochsner
+- Over 800 patients have undergone heart transplants at Ochsner

 Interdisciplinary team approach to care consisting of physicians, nurses, pharmacists, nurse practitioners, dieticians, financial coordinators and social workers